5 Best Practices to for Devops in the cloud

-Whether you are managing infrastructure in-house or using public cloud infrastructure, the more automation that you can put in place to scale your resources up and down as needed is critical.
+Whether you are managing infrastructure in-house, using public cloud infrastructure or are adopting a hybrid IT approach, the more automation that you can put in place to scale your resources up and down as needed is critical.

 4. Accelerate each stage of the ALM: Dev, QA, Test, production with a hybrid cloud approach

 Each stage of software development requires infrastructure resources that scale up and down.
 After selecting the features or capabilities that need to be developed, teams begin coding using various processes like SCRUM and agile development to develop, test, and QA as quickly as possible before rolling those changes into a new release.